 Open your personal OneDrive for Business document library (or open any SharePoint 2013 or Office 365 website document library), then select Sync to sync the libraries.

-Note: The OneDrive for Business sync client ships together with two components that are not selected for installation by default.
+Note: The OneDrive sync app ships together with two components that are not selected for installation by default.
 We recommend that you do not change these default settings.

 Select Start, and then select Control Panel.

 Under Programs and Features, select Uninstall a program.